-Professor Ray Murphy is the interim director of the Irish Centre for Human Rights, Faculty of Law, National University of Ireland, Galway.
-He received a B.A. and an LL.B. from the National University of Ireland, Galway; a B.L. from King’s Inns, Dublin; an M.Litt. in international law from Dublin University, Trinity College; and a Ph.D. in international law from the University of Nottingham, England.
-He is a former practicing barrister and captain in the Irish Defense Forces, and he served with UN forces in Lebanon (UNIFIL) from 1981 to 1982 and in 1989.
+Professor Ray Murphy is a professor at the Irish Centre for Human Rights, National Program Faculty University of Ireland, Galway.
+He is a former practicing barrister and captain in the Irish Defense Forces, and he served with UN forces in Lebanon from 1981–1982 and in 1989.
 He has worked for the Organization for Security and Cooperation in Europe, the European Union, Amnesty International, and the Irish government in human rights and election monitoring in Africa and Europe.
 His main teaching and research interests include international peace operations and international humanitarian law.
+He received a B.A. and an LL.B. from the National University of Ireland, Galway; a B.L. from King’s Inns, Dublin; an M.Litt. in international law from Trinity College Dublin; and a Ph.D. in international law from the University of Nottingham, England.

 Professor John E. Noyes is the Roger J. Traynor Professor of Law at California Western School of Law.
 He also has taught international law courses as a visiting professor at several institutions, including Victoria University (Wellington, New Zealand) and the University of San Diego Institute on International and Comparative Law.
 He is a past president of the American Branch of the International Law Association and was a U.S. representative on law of the sea committees of the International Law Association.
 He has written extensively about the law of the sea, international dispute settlement, and other international law topics.
 Among his authored and coauthored books are Cases and

 Materials on the Law of the Sea, Law of the Sea in a Nutshell, Cases and Commentary on